 The ideas for imaginative play found on Pinterest are not only stunning, but they’re limitless.
-This post explains why imaginative play may be difficult for your child and will give you tips to helping him get there.
+This post explains why imaginative play may be challenging for some children and will give you tips to help them get there.

-Why pretend play may be a challenge for neurodiverse and disabled children
+Why pretend play may be a challenge for neurodivergent and disabled children

-- If a child is not engaging in imaginary play, he is not developmentally at this stage of play yet.
+- If a child is not engaging in imaginary play, they are not developmentally at this stage of play yet.

-- Since pretend play contains a social component to it (even if playing alone), children with social difficulties will not easily engage in this type of play.
+- Since pretend play contains a social component (even if playing alone), children requiring support in social situations may not easily engage in this type of play.

-- Children with cognitive delays may not understand what to do with certain toys unless they are shown.
+- Children with cognitive delays may not know what to do with certain toys unless shown.

-- Children with language delays may not have the words to use during pretend play.
+- Children requiring support with language may not have the words to use during pretend play.

-Play is huge for all types of development: language, fine and gross motor, cognitive, etc. Just because you think your child can’t play a certain toy/game does not mean that he eventually won’t.
-It also doesn’t mean you should wait around until he does.
+Play is huge for all types of development: language, fine and gross motor, cognitive, etc. Just because you think a child can’t play a particular toy/game does not mean they eventually won’t.
+It also doesn’t mean you should wait around until they do.
 There are things you can do to build a child up to the imaginative play stage.

-It’s possible that your child won’t ever be able to engage in pretend play the way other children do.
-However, keep trucking away at the prerequisites for this stage just the same.
-There is so much learning going on with play, you don’t ever want to underestimate the growth that occurs from what is seemingly just fun.
-Kindergarten classrooms wouldn’t include playtime in their program if it wasn’t an integral element for learning.
+It’s possible that a child won’t ever be able to engage in pretend play the way other children do.
+However, I encourage you to keep modelling pretend play just the same.
+There is so much learning going on with play; you don’t ever want to underestimate the growth that occurs from observing.
+Kindergarten classrooms wouldn’t include playtime in their program if it wasn’t an integral element of learning.

-- Know which stage of play your child is at.
-The four main stages are: sensory play (child explores a rattle), functional play (child realizes if he pushes a button, the toy does something), problem solving (puzzles, construction toys) and pretend play (recreating experiences).
-If your child is in the functional play stage, then you know you’ll need to introduce puzzles and shape sorters before ever expecting him to engage in fantasy play.
-There are many more micro-stages within each of these stages, so speak with your child’s occupational therapist to get the full list.
-Together, confirm where your child is on the play continuum.
+- Know which stage of play the child is at.
+The four main stages are sensory play (child explores a rattle), functional play (child realizes if they push a button, the toy does something), problem-solving (puzzles, construction toys) and pretend play (recreating experiences).
+If the child is in the functional play stage, you know you’ll need to introduce puzzles and shape sorters before expecting them to engage in fantasy play.

-- Let your child observe you in your daily activities.
-Too often, we tend to keep our kids occupied while we tackle daily chores.
-It’s true that it’s not possible to always have our child around for safety reasons.
+- Let the child observe you in your daily activities.
+Too often, we keep kids occupied while tackling daily chores.
+It’s true that, for safety reasons, it’s not possible to always have a child around.
 Sometimes, there are time constraints.
-As much as possible, have your child around to take in what you’re doing.
+As much as possible, have the child around to take in what you’re doing.
 Talk aloud as you do: “I’ll set the table.
 I need four dishes, four forks, and four glasses.”
-The goal is to eventually have your child imitate you during play.
+The goal is to eventually have the child imitate you during play.
 Observations don’t have to be for the duration of your meal prep.
 Five minutes daily can make a huge difference over time.
-Don’t forget all the places in the house besides the kitchen where your child can observe you in daily chores: in the laundry room while putting in a load of laundry, the bathroom while brushing your teeth, etc.

 - Offer a variety of open-ended toys.
-While light-up, push-buttons toys are great for fine motor development, they don’t do much for language and imaginative play since the toys tend to do all the talking for your child.
-A plastic or wooden dish set at a small table is a simple invitation to get your child to imitate you setting the table.
-If your child isn’t standing or walking yet, you can bring the toys to him and repeat your routine together at his usual seat.
-(Note: There is a detailed post coming up in this series on toy suggestions for children with special needs).
+While light-up, push-buttons toys are great for fine motor development, they don’t do much for language and imaginative play since the toys tend to do all the talking for a child.
+A plastic or wooden dish set at a small table is a simple invitation to get the child to imitate you setting the table.
+If the child isn’t standing or walking, you can bring the toys to them and repeat your routine together at their usual seat.
+This series has a detailed article on toy suggestions for neurodivergent and disabled children.

 - Don’t be afraid to get silly.
-The best interactions happen in those moments because the unexpected captures the attention of the child.
+The best interactions happen in silly moments because the unexpected captures the child’s attention.
 The other day, I took a pair of my son’s jeans I was folding and put it over my head like a hat.
-I had never done that before and didn’t know how he’d react, or if he’d even notice that it’s not an expected thing to do.
+I had never done that before and didn’t know how he’d react or if he’d even notice that it’s not an expected thing to do.
 I got a giggle out of my little guy that had me laughing, too!
 “Silly Mama!”
 I repeated.
-I go back to that phrase each time I do something out of the ordinary.
+I repeat that phrase each time I do something out of the ordinary.
 When we play, I model the use of “silly” when his toys do something unusual.

 What is your best tip for adaptations for play?